Facebook is getting a facelift. Mark Zuckerberg is still debating the rest.

 MENLO PARK, Calif. -- On Tuesday, Facebook is literally getting a new face.

-The company’s “big blue” app is getting a redesign: its iconic blue bordering will be replaced by sleek white trim in the coming weeks.
+The company’s “big blue” app is getting a redesign: its iconic blue bordering will be replaced by sleek white trim in the coming weeks, and the service will be redesigned around groups and around private messages.

-Symbolically, the redesign—to be announced at Facebook’s annual developer conference in the heart of Silicon Valley—represents Facebook’s yearning to present a new face to the world after years of troubles.
+Symbolically, the redesign— announced at Facebook’s annual developer conference in the heart of Silicon Valley—represents Facebook’s yearning to present a new, modernized face to the world after years of troubles.

-But beyond that cosmetic change, Facebook chief executive Mark Zuckerberg is only starting to craft answers for what the future will look like for the social media giant, which also owns Instagram, WhatsApp and Messenger.
+But beyond that cosmetic change, Facebook chief executive Mark Zuckerberg is only starting to craft answers for what the future will look like for the social media giant, which also owns Instagram, WhatsApp and Messenger, collectively used by 2.7 billion people worldwide.

 “The next five years at least, maybe even the next ten years, is building out the private platforms with the richness that the public platforms have had to date,” he said.
 “That needs to get done with some amount of different infrastructure and different policies, and to some degree, different values, than in building out these public spaces.”

 Facebook is moving more deliberately now, he said.
-The ‘move fast and break things’ era is over—a more cautious approach after crises such as Russian meddling, the live-streaming of massacres and of suicides, and calls to break up the social network over its lax approach to privacy.
+The “move fast and break things” era is over—replaced by a more cautious approach after crises such as Russian meddling, the live-streaming of massacres and of suicides, and calls to break up the social network over its lax approach to privacy.

-Zuckerberg knows private messaging is capturing a growing share of people’s attention but Facebook still hasn’t figured out how to make money off that behavior.
+Zuckerberg knows private messaging is capturing a growing share of people’s attention, a motivation for moving the company in that direction.
+But Facebook still hasn’t figured out how to make money off that behavior.
 Ninety nine percent of the company’s revenues come from targeted advertising, from profiles that are tied to the information people collects about people, including what they post publicly on Facebook.

 That information—valuable enough to turn Facebook into one of the world’s wealthiest companies—cannot be derived from the new encrypted services Facebook is building because encryption blocks outsiders, including the owners of encrypted services, from reading messages.
 That reality that prevents not only targeted advertising, but also hinders Facebook’s ability to hunt for bad actors such as Russian operatives, Zuckerberg acknowledged.
 Facebook is the second largest targeted advertising company in the world after Google, which reported slowing advertising growth on Monday.